Best Practices for Online Teaching

 • Use the Class Engagement tool to monitor student activity.
 Send individual emails regularly to offer help or kudos as needed.

-• Make notes about course updates that you’ve made or should make next semester.
+• Make notes about course updates you’ve made or should make next semester.
 Send critical updates to the course developer immediately.

 Timely Highlights